Embedded finance

 The competitive reality (and urgency) of embedded SME finance

 SMEs urgently need capital to grow, yet access to finance remains a major hurdle.
 61% of SMEs sought external working capital financing in the past two years, with loan applications rising 20% quarter-on-quarter.
-Despite this demand, success rates fell to 45% in 2023.
+Despite this demand, success rates fell to 45%.

 "Trying to access financing has been a horrific experience.
 The process is complicated, the criteria are tough, and as a small business, it often feels like the odds are stacked against you.
 We have the ambition, but without funding, growth remains a constant struggle,” says Ruby Sheldon, Founder of UK-based Putty Pals.